At a Glance

 Violent attacks that target people because of their identities happen around the world with disturbing frequency.
 What can educators do to help students reflect on and understand these attacks?

-This Teaching Idea is a guide for teachers to navigate conversations with their students after news of a mass shooting, terrorist attack, or other violent event.
+This mini-lesson is a guide for teachers to navigate conversations with their students after news of a mass shooting, terrorist attack, or other violent event.
 Such conversations are difficult.
 Yet when we don’t address the violence in the classroom, we risk normalizing it.
 We recommend coordinating with colleagues and ensuring that students have space to emotionally process the events.
 Afterwards, you may want to help students explore the nature and impact of hate crimes, and consider ways that communities respond to hate and violence.
 Finally, we offer recommendations to help students engage with ongoing news coverage in a responsible way.

 Activities